ryanatkn/gro/src/lib/docs/deploy.md

 gro deploy --target custom-deploy-branch --force
 # TODO maybe it should be `--dangerous-target-branch` instead of `--target` and `--force`?

-gro deploy --dry # prepare dist/ but don't commit or push gro deploy --clean # if something goes wrong, use this to reset git and gro state
+gro deploy --dry # prepare build/ but don't commit or push gro deploy --clean # if something goes wrong, use this to reset git and gro state
 ```

-See [`src/deploy.task.ts`](/src/deploy.task.ts) for the details.
+Run `gro deploy --help` or see [`src/deploy.task.ts`](/src/deploy.task.ts) for the details.

 For needs more advanced than pushing to a remote branch,
 projects can implement a custom `src/deploy.task.ts`.